basith-ahmed/langchain-cli-v2/README.md

 def add(a, b):
     return a + b
 ```
-**Explanation:** This command generates a Python function to add two numbers based on the provided prompt.

 ### 3. Saving Generated Code
-Save the generated code to a specified file for future reference.
 ```bash
 python src\cli.py generate "Create a Python function to subtract two numbers" --file-name subtract.py
 ```